pychuang/ll-api/doc/source/guide-participant.rst

 -	(How) can you reproduce the problem?

-If you are contacting the organizers, it is fine to share a full http request to the API including your API-key.
+If you are contacting the organizers, it is fine to share a full HTTP request to the API including your API-key.
 However, please do not share this key publicly.